-The engineered defeat of Muslim Muttahida Mahaz represents a turning point.
-The people of Kashmir took to the other strategy of national resistance.
-This answer was: Jehad to seek freedom from Indian occupation and decide their own future in accordance with the accepted yet neglected principles of self-determination enshrined in the charter of the United Nations, the resolutions of the Security Council and its different commissions and the principles on which the partition of India took place in accordance with the 3rd June 1947 plan and the Indian Independence Act of 1947.
+The engineered defeat of Muslim Muttahida Mahas 'represents a turning point.
+The people of Kashmir took to the other sents a turning point.
+The people of Kashnur took to the other strategy of national resistance.
+Their answer was Jehad to seek freedom form indian occupation and decide their own future in accordance with the accepted yet neglected principles of self-determination enshrined in the charter of the United Nations, the resolutions of the Security Council and its different com-missions and the principles on which the partition of India took placs in accordance with the 3rd June 1947 plan and the Indian Independence Act of 1947.